What Does Alternate Valuation Date Mean for Estates?

-The fair market value of all assets owned by a deceased person at the time of his death contributes to his gross estate for tax purposes.
-Cumulative values over $5.45 million are subject to a 40 percent estate tax rate as of 2016.
-This can result in a hefty tax bill for significantly large estates, so the Internal Revenue Code offers an option.
+The fair market value of all assets owned by a deceased person at the time of her death contributes to her gross estate for estate tax purposes.
+Cumulative values over $11.18 million are subject to a 40 percent estate tax rate as of 2018.
+This can result in a hefty tax bill for significantly large estates, so the Internal Revenue Code offers alternate valuation date option.

 Using the Alternate Valuation Date When Property is Sold

-What happens if some of the deceased person's property is sold, distributed or otherwise disposed of prior to the alternative valuation date?
-Under these circumstances, the value of the property must be determined as of the date of sale, distribution or other disposition.
-The value does not automatically revert back to the date of death.
+What happens if some of the deceased person's property is sold, distributed, or otherwise disposed of prior to the alternate valuation date?
+In this case, the value of the property must be determined as of the date of sale, distribution, or other disposition.
+The value doesn't automatically revert back to the date of death.